Banteay Srei: The libraries

 The two libraries are of brick, laterite and sandstone.
 Each library has two pediments, one on the eastern side and one on the western.
 According to Maurice Glaize, the four library pediments, "representing the first appearance of tympanums with scenes, are works of the highest order.
 Superior in composition to any which followed, they show true craftsmanship in their modelling in a skilful blend of stylisation and realism."

-The east-facing pediment on the southern library shows Śiva seated on the summit of Mount Kailāsa, his mythological abode.
-His consort Umā sits on his lap and clings anxiously to his torso.
+The east-facing pediment on the southern library shows Shiva and Parvati seated on the summit of Mount Kailasha, their mythological abode.
+Their respective consorts Parvati and Shiva both sit near them and clings anxiously to their torsos.
 Other beings are also present on the slopes of the mountain, arranged in a strict hierarchy of three tiers from top to bottom.
-In the top tier sit bearded wise men and ascetics, in the middle tier mythological figures with the heads of animals and the bodies of humans, and in the bottom tier large animals, including a number of lions.
-In the middle of the scene stands the ten-headed demon king Rāvaṇa.
-He is shaking the mountain in its very foundations as the animals flee from his presence and as the wise men and mythological beings discuss the situation or pray.
-According to the legend, Śiva stopped Rāvaṇa from shaking the mountain by using his toe to press down on the mountain and to trap Rāvana underneath for 1000 years.
+In the top tier sit bearded wise saints and ascetics, in the middle tier mythological figures with the heads of animals and the bodies of humans, and in the bottom tier large animals, including a number of lions.
+In the middle of the scene stands the ten-headed demon king Ravana.
+Ravana is shaking the mountain in its very foundations as the animals flee from his presence and as the wise saints and mythological beings discuss the situation and pray to Parvati and Shiva.
+According to the legend, Shiva and Parvati stopped Ravana from shaking the mountain by using their toes to press down on the mountain and to trap Ravana underneath before releasing him after sometime.